Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Jobs to Be Done:**
   - Manage multiple loans while balancing household expenses.
+  - Minimize the total interest paid across all debts.
   - Optimize loan payments to improve cash flow.
-  - Save for a home down payment.

 - **Pains:**
-  - Juggles multiple loans, including car loans, credit cards, student loans, and a personal loan.
-  - Struggles to balance loan repayments with household expenses such as groceries, utilities, and children's education.
+  - Overwhelm and stress from juggling multiple loans and household expenses.
+  - Uncertainty in how to effectively manage debt repayment alongside daily financial obligations.
-  - Experiences stress over financial decisions impacting the family's long-term security.
+  - Anxiety over financial decisions impacting the family's long-term security.

 - **Gains:**
   - Reducing financial stress and achieving financial freedom for the family.
   - Successfully managing debts to save for a home down payment.
-  - Using a simple, reliable tool that offers clear insights into interest savings and payment strategies.
+  - Using a tool that integrates with other financial tools, providing clear insights into interest savings and payment strategies.

 - **Behavior:**
   - Regularly uses an online banking app to monitor spending and manage finances.